-Breastfeeding is such a special opportunity to provide your baby with the absolute best nutrition, immense comfort, kick-start their health and immune system, all while building a bond that will last a lifetime.
+Breastfeeding a newborn is such a special opportunity to provide your baby with the absolute best nutrition, immense comfort, kick-start their health and immune system, all while building a bond that will last a lifetime.

 The benefits of breastfeeding are endless, but that is not what this post is about.
 Knowing how important breastfeeding is, adds a lot of pressure to deliver this “liquid gold.”